 Jive offers a paid trial.
 During the trial you get a temporary phone number, and there is a one-time $15 fee to port your number in.
 If you leave Jive, there is no fee to port your number out.

-Tax services, insurance agencies, hospitals, car manufactures, and school districts/government agencies.
-Jive attracts a number of businesses that are spread out geographically, whether in different buildings in the same zip code, or all throughout the country or world.
+Tax services, insurance agencies, hospitals, car manufacturers, and school districts/government agencies.
+Jive attracts several businesses that are spread out geographically, whether in different buildings in the same zip code or throughout the country or world.

 Plans & Prices:

 - Phone numbers are $1.75/mo, or $5 if you are on Tier 1.
 You only need one phone number.

 - Tier 1 (1-4 Users): $29.95 Per Device

 - Tier 2 (5-9 Users): $25.95 Per Device

 - Tier 3 (10-24 Users): $23.95 Per Device

 - Tier 4 (25-49 Users): $21.95 Per Device